tskit-dev/msprime/docs/tutorial.rst

 common tasks that take advantage of the strong correlation structure of the trees in the sequence.

-In this example, we use the :meth:`~msprime.TreeSequence.sparse_trees` method to iterate over the trees in the sequence.
-For each tree we print out the interval the tree covers (i.e., the genomic coordinates which all share precisely this tree) using the :meth:`~method.TreeSequence.get_interval` method.
+In this example, we use the :meth:`~msprime.TreeSequence.trees` method to iterate over the trees in the sequence.
+For each tree we print out the interval the tree covers (i.e., the genomic coordinates which all share precisely this tree) using the :meth:`~msprime.SparseTree.get_interval` method.
 We also print out the summary of each tree in terms of the parent values for each tree.
 Again, these differences are best illustrated by some images: